Klewolas/LeetCode/README.md

 - 🟢3402.
 Minimum Operations to Make Columns Strictly Increasing
 - 🟢231.
 Power of Two
 - 🟢876.
 Middle of the Linked List
+- 🟢700.
+Search in a Binary Search Tree